Arsalan2078/faq-accordion/README.md

 ### What I learned

 I learned how to access the shadow dom in my browser.
 The shadow dom contains additional, normally hidden pseudo elements and styles.
-Using them enabled me to add transition to <details> when opening and closing it.
+Using them enabled me to add transition to details element when opening and closing it.

 ## Author